x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/mail-flow.md

 ## Understanding the Transport service on Mailbox servers
 <a name="TransportService"> </a>

-Every message that's sent or received in an Exchange 2016 organization must be categorized in the Transport service on a Mailbox server before it can be routed and delivered.
+Every message that's sent or received in an Exchange Server organization must be categorized in the Transport service on a Mailbox server before it can be routed and delivered.
 After a message has been categorized, it's put in a delivery queue for delivery to the destination mailbox database, the destination database availability group (DAG), Active Directory site or Active Directory forest, or to the destination domain outside the organization.

 The Transport service on a Mailbox server consists of the following components and processes: